Noticing error code 229 on your Lennox® furnace?

 You may observe fast flashes or an alternating slow flash as it tells you a fault code.

 Estimated Repair Cost for Furnace Error Code 229

-A blocked vent or a draft can also create the error, so your Falso Service Experts Expert will check other parts of your furnace first.
+A blocked vent or a draft can also create the error, so your Falso Service Experts Expert will look at other parts of your furnace first.

-When you need to have your furnace fixed, turn to the Experts at Falso Service Experts to figure out the fault code and take care of the problem.
+When you need to have your furnace repaired, contact the Experts at Falso Service Experts to figure out the fault code and take care of the issue.